openenclave/openenclave/new_platforms/docs/win_sgx_dev.md

 The solution contains all libraries and samples needed to build the SDK.
 From the configurations drop-down in the top toolbar in Visual Studio, select the one you want to build.
-The first time a given configuration is selected, Visual Studio starts CMake in the background to set up the project for that configuration.
+The first time a given configuration is selected, Visual Studio starts CMake in the background to set up the solution for that configuration.
 When that process is complete, select CMake -> Build All.
 Visual Studio's CMake integration pulls IntelliSense configuration information from CMake.
 As such, switching between configurations sets up IntelliSense